The Five Tenets of Health

 3. The medicine of subtraction can be as powerful as the medicine of addition–sometimes more powerful.
 Is there something I can subtract from my diet or sensory experiences (what I see, hear, taste, touch, smell) that could make my life better?

-4. What do I feel is nourishing or good company for me?
-Am I spending enough time in that good company?
+4. What do I feel is good company?
+Am I spending enough time in that company?
 Is there anything that needs to be done to support my time in good company?

 Living in integrity

-Often it doesn’t take courage to live a life in which we feel trapped–it simply takes fear that everything will fall apart if we were to stop.
-When we do this, we can have a nagging feeling that we are wasting our lives– or living ones we don’t fully want to be living.
-This creates a background level of stress that can wear on health of body, mind and spirit, thereby contributing to chronic and acute diseases related to stress.
+Often it doesn’t take courage to live a life in which we feel trapped–that simply takes fear that everything will fall apart if we were to stop.
+Living with a nagging feeling that we are living lives we don’t fully want to be living, creates a background level of stress that can wear on the health of body, mind and spirit.

-Sometimes the medicine of subtraction can be even more effective than the addition of a medicine.
 It can take tremendous courage to stop doing something we are doing that is out of alignment with our innermost essence.
+But medicine of subtraction can be even more effective or powerful than adding medicine.

 Some questions to ask ourselves related to living in integrity:

-1. Am I living the life I want—in the deepest way—to be living?
+1. Am I living the life I want—in my innermost essence—to be living?
 What step can I take to better align with that life?
-OR:
+[OR (facilitator, please don’t read both these questions in the same meeting):]

 2. What fear, attribute or situation is standing in the way of living the life I want to be living, right now?
-Is there a right action to take regarding this?
-Is it right to stop doing something that contributes to my feeling trapped?
+Is there a right action to take?
+Is it right to stop doing something?
 Is it right to wait and do nothing?
-OR:
+OR[facilitator, please don’t read both these questions in the same meeting]:

 3. Is there something I am doing, believing or thinking in my life that is at odds with my inner knowing –causing a feeling of anxiety, constriction or pain?
 Is it right to stop doing it?
-What, if any, action is needed to address this?
+What, if any, action do I need to take to address this?

 4. The medicine of subtraction can be as powerful as the medicine of addition–sometimes more powerful.
-Is there something I am doing that does not align with my inner knowing that I could take away?
+Is there something I am doing that does not align with my inner knowing that I could subtract?

 Stress management